zeroc-ice/datastorm/README.md

 [![Join the chat at https://gitter.im/zeroc-ice/ice](https://badges.gitter.im/zeroc-ice/datastorm.svg)](https://gitter.im/zeroc-ice/datastorm?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-# DataStorm - Comprehensive RPC Framework
+# DataStorm - A Distributed Data Exchange Framework

-DataStorm is a distributed data exchange service.
-It enables distributed applications to share data and associated updates in a fully distributed manner with no single point of failure.
-It is essentially composed of a library that provides APIs used by programs to get in touch to exchange data.
+DataStorm is a distributed data exchange framework enabling applications to share data and associated updates in a fully distributed manner with no single point of failure.
+It is composed of a library that provides APIs used by programs to get in touch to exchange data.
 It can be viewed as a data bus where different programs publish or subscribe to updates for a set of data elements.

 You can download DataStorm releases from [ZeroC's website](https://zeroc.com/downloads/datastorm).
 Use this GitHub repository to build from source; see [branches](#branches) for more